SushiLab/motus_course/documentation/Session_3.1_qc.md

 For this course we will use public datasets from [Heintz-Buschart, A. et al. Integrated multi-omics of the human gut microbiome in a case study of familial type 1 diabetes](https://www.nature.com/articles/nmicrobiol2016180).

 This study comprises in total 89 sequencing datasets of which 53 come from metagenomic and 36 come from metatranscriptomic sequencing.
+We will use the samples for which there're paired metatranscriptomic and metagenomic samples.

 Forward and reverse read files for all samples can be found here: `/nfs/nas22/fs2201/biol_isg_course_1/Workshop_Bern/data`.